 How to fix new hard drive not detected on Windows 10

-If your new harddisk is not detected by or Disk Manager, it could be because of a driver issue, connection issue, or faulty BIOS settings.
+Where is my hard drive?
+If your new hard disk is not detected by or Disk Manager, it could be because of a driver issue, connection issue, or faulty BIOS settings.
 These can be fixed.
-Connection issues can be from a faulty USB port, or a damaged cable.
+Connection issues can be from a faulty USB port or a damaged cable.
 Incorrect BIOS settings may cause the new hard drive to be disabled.
 Let’s examine ways to fix these issues and see if we can get you on the road again.

 - Update your drivers.
-Since your hard drive isn’t detected, yo u can’t update drivers as you normally would by right-clicking the device and choosing "Update driver."
-Instead, visit the official support site of the hardware manufacturer and download the latest driver that match the product you purchased.
+Since your hard drive isn’t detected, you can’t update drivers as you normally would by right-clicking the device and choosing "Update driver."
+Instead, visit the official support site of the hardware manufacturer and download the latest driver that matches the product you purchased.

 How to fix Windows 10 hard drive not visible

-What if your disk doesn’t show up in Windows 10 without an error warning?
+What if your disk doesn’t appear in Windows 10 without an error warning?
 You get this problem a lot, especially with used drives.
 Right-click “This PC” and choose “Manage.”
 Select “Disk Management.”
 Can you see the disk?
 Is it not showing in File Explorer?
-This could be because there is a conflict, unallocated space, or a driver error.
+This could be because of a conflict, unallocated space, or a driver error.